MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

    Now we pause execution at the breakpoint specifically if a division by 0 is attempted.

-1. To debug the program, press **F5**, or choose the **Local Windows Debugger** toolbar button that has the green arrow icon.
+1. To debug the program, press **F5**, or select the **Local Windows Debugger** toolbar button that has the green arrow icon.
 In your console app, if you enter something like "5 - 0", the program behaves normally and keeps running.
 However, if you type "10 / 0", it pauses at the breakpoint.
 You can even put any number of spaces between the operator and numbers: `cin` is smart enough to parse the input appropriately.

    :::image type="content" source="./media/calc-vs2019-debug-breakpoint.png" alt-text="Screenshot of Visual Studio editor.
 Program execution halted at the conditional breakpoint on the line: result = c.Calculate(x, oper, y);.":::